nashville-software-school/Buccaneers-Banter/README.md

 Every author has a profile that tells ye more about them.
 Ye can see their name, their avatar, their bio, and their recent activity.
 Ye can also click on their name to see a list of all their posts.
 This way ye can get to know the other sailors on board.

 So, what be ye waiting for?
-Join the crew and start sharing yer stories on "In Context".
+Join the crew and start sharing yer stories on "Buccaneer's Banter".
 We be ready to set sail whenever ye are!